Andowna9/llm-zoomcamp/02-vector-search/notes.md

 ## Hybrid Search

 Hybrid search combines different retrieval methods to build more reliable systems.
-Statistical keyword-based techniques like TF-IDF and BM25 are often used alongside semantic search:
+Statistical keyword-based techniques are often used alongside semantic search:

 * **TF-IDF**: The Term Frequency (TF) increases with a term’s occurrences in a document, though not linearly.
 The Inverse Document Frequency (IDF) lowers the weight of terms common across all documents, highlighting distinctive ones.